GimelStudio/GimelStudio/README.md

 **Visit our new home landing-page [here](https://gimelstudio.github.io) for detailed information on the project goals, etc**

-# Immediate Tasks before MVP

-This is a short list of some immediate tasks we're working on:

-- [ ] Improve Node graph to include image thumbnails, shortcuts, etc (via GS Nodegraph)
-- [ ] Continue to implement and refine custom widgets and the nodegraph
-- [ ] Continue to fully transition to custom widgets (vs. native widgets)
-- [ ] Node Registry
-- [ ] Add Node menu/wheel
-- [ ] Preferences/Configuration dialog and backend
-- [ ] Pre-built Python wheels for OpenImageIO
+# Status

+We are working towards an MVP which will showcase much of the core goals and features listed on the website.

+The initial UI is now mostly laid out according to the WIP UI mockup and the core nodegraph rendering is just functional (it "just works") at the moment.
+There is much more to do...and we could really use help to speed progress along. ;)

-Take a look at the [Github Issues](https://github.com/GimelStudio/GimelStudio/issues) for details on these and other immediate and future tasks to be done.
+Take a look at the [Github Issues](https://github.com/GimelStudio/GimelStudio/issues) for details on immediate and future tasks to be done.
+Issues labeled "Good first issue" will be the best for new contributors.
+We are willing to mentor any contributors as needed.

-Pull requests are always welcome! :)
+**Pull requests are always welcome! :)**

 # Running the code